MagaliDrumare/How-to-analyse-your-data-with-Einstein-Discovery-Salesforce/README.md

-# What is Eistein Discovery ?
+# What is Einstein Discovery ?
 * Einstein Discovery is AI-powered analytics that enables business users to automatically discover relevant patterns based on their data – without having to build sophisticated data models. https://trailhead.sdd.salesforce.com

 * Einstein Discovery Demo : https://youtu.be/qsYFNh-39_Q